iaoshili/python-cassandra-docker-compose/README.md

 # python-cassandra-docker-compose

+docker-compose:
+- a cassandra cluster with two nodes
+- some basic python code to interact with cassandra

 ## Workflow

-__wait for one minute after docker-compose up for cassandra to start__
+_wait for one minute after docker-compose up for cassandra to start_

 ```
 docker-compose up